Skip to main content

 warning

 If you did not configure any OIDC connectors, you must configure at least one static user to access the PaletteAI UI.
-Without user impersonation, local Dex users inherit the same permissions as the Canvas service account.
+Without user impersonation, local Dex users defined in dex.config.staticPasswords are automatically granted cluster-admin permissions through the mural-system-admin ClusterRoleBinding.
+When user impersonation is enabled, only users mapped to the system-admin group via dexGroupMap receive cluster-admin permissions.
+For more details on this behavior, refer to the Grant System Administrators cluster-admin section.
 Dex does not support groups for local static users.
 To map local static users to Kubernetes groups, use the User Impersonation feature.

 dex: